 top of page

-The Real Struggles of Homeless People in Shared Room Housing and Shelters
+The Real Struggles with Sharing Rooms in Houses and Shelters

 For many, securing a spot in shared room housing or a shelter is a critical step toward stability.
 The struggle to motivate them to pursue housing is a challenge in itself.
 However, this transition often comes with its own set of difficulties that can affect their journey towards permanent housing and self-sufficiency.